-At 31 December 2021, the balance was €2,039,057.97, which represents 45.42% of the 2021 budget, a level which is above that adopted by the Commission.
-The percentage for financial year 2021 is higher because it continued to be affected by the consequences of the COVID-19 pandemic; there were virtually no expenses under any of the chapters related to travel and in-person meetings, as well as chapters related to research programmes whose activities are still halted.
+At 31 December 2022, the balance was €1,906,160.09, which represents 39.81% of the 2022 budget, a level which is above that adopted by the Commission.
+The percentage for financial year 2022 is higher because it continued to be affected by the consequences of the COVID-19 pandemic; there were expenses under chapters related to travel and in-person meetings from the second half of 2022, as well as under chapters related to research programmes whose activities started to slowly recover.